-It crashed and was taken over by some Nigerian scam group.
+has been taken over by a Nigerian scam group.

 Sorry for any confusion!

 I just found this picture of me reading a "Dick and Jane" book.
 My first grade teacher, Mrs. Parvin, took pictures of all her students, and we used them to make 1952 (!) calendars for our parents at Christmas.
 Here's a belated "thank you" to her for taking these pix, and also for teaching me to read!

 This website provides basic information about the books I write, but also contains detailed resources for interested readers, students, and teachers.

 Each book has the following pages:

 1. A home page: cover, synopsis, buy links, honors, and reviews